-Mannington has mixed customer reviews and several complaints regarding their original Adura line.
+Mannington Vinyl Planks have mixed customer reviews and several complaints regarding their original Adura line.
 It seems the company has listened to its customers.
 Adura Max receives mostly favorable comments on online forums.

 Adura Max is available from local flooring merchants and online stores.
 It’s priced well within the market and runs between $3-$3.50 a square foot.

 The most important installation tip for all you DIY installers is to buy kneepads.
 They are inexpensive and essential to any flooring job you may do.
 Remember you will be bent down for long periods of time installing your new vinyl planks, kneepads will make your life easier and are worth the extra $20.

 Don’t start laying your floor without reading the instructions.
 Specific manufacturers may vary their guidelines, but usually, state you must stagger the joints at least 6”.
 Remember to check whether the flooring you’ve purchased should be installed with the tongue or groove facing the walls.
 Not all click-lock systems are designed the same.